Decorative neutral curve divider

 A Champion is someone inside the prospect organization who actively sells your solution internally.
 They want you to win, have credibility with stakeholders, and take actions that advance the deal.
 Champions are critical in complex sales where you can't be in every meeting or conversation.

 Not every friendly contact is a Champion.
-A true Champion has three characteristics: they want you to win (not just solve a problem generically), they have influence (people listen to them), and they act (they actively advocate, share information, and help you navigate).
+A true Champion has three characteristics: they want you to win (not just solve a problem generically), they have influence (people listen to them),.
+They act (they actively advocate, share information, and help you navigate).

 Identify potential Champions early.
 Look for people who engage deeply, ask thoughtful questions, share internal information unprompted, and express urgency about solving the problem.
 They're often directly impacted by the pain your solution solves.